TASNEEM111-111/Tasks-app/README.md

    - Swipe right on a task or tap the "Delete" button next to it.
    - The task will be removed from the list permanently.

-## Contributing

-Contributions are welcome!
-If you have any suggestions or improvements, please open an issue or submit a pull request.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgements